planetary-social/cleanstr/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/your-repo/cleanster/issues) or contact our support team at support@email.com.
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/your-repo/cleanster/issues) or contact our support team at support@nos.social.

 ## Contributing